8 accredited IT programs in PA

 Thaddeus Stevens College of Technology is a premier public technical college that provides a comprehensive hands-on education in over 20 high-demand technical fields.
 It is specifically mission-driven to serve economically and socially disadvantaged students, offering robust financial support and residential campus life.

 The average it & networking in Pennsylvania earns around $62,760 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 9% over the next decade.
+Job growth in this field is projected at 9% over the next decade, making it a strong career choice for job security and long-term earning potential.